hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 - https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html
 - https://www.nextflow.io/blog/2019/troubleshooting-nextflow-resume.html

-### Finding plasmids
+### Multiple contigs / Finding plasmids

-If there are multiple contigs in the assembly, it could mean that either mena that there are plasmid(s) in addition to the chromosome, and/or there are multiple chromosomes.
+If there are multiple contigs in the assembly, it could mean that either mean that there are plasmid(s) in addition to the chromosome, and/or there are multiple chromosomes.
 The program [Platon](https://github.com/oschwengers/platon)  can take in the final assembly as input, and output likely plasmids.
-We have included Platon in the `ap-main` environment, so to use it, run `conda activate ap-main` first.
-See [Platon's documentation](https://github.com/oschwengers/platon) for instructions on how to use it and how to interpret the results.
+We have included Platon in the `ap-main` environment, so to use it:
+1. run `conda activate ap-main` first.
+2. platon --db <path to platon db> --prefix fa final_pilon_assembly.fa -t 10

+ (the final_pilon_assembly.fa will be in pilon directory)

+If plamsid like element are detected then two files will be genetated chromosome.fasta and plasmid.fasta.
+A tsv file will be generated which gives status about plasmid like contigs.
+See [Platon's documentation](https://github.com/oschwengers/platon) for more informations.
 Bear in mind that Platon may miss out plasmids sometimes.

 ## Tips